Aethelflaed/mongoid-fixture_set/README.md

 Array attributes are receiving a special treatment, i.e. they are joined with new values, not replaced by the new one.
 This is used for `has_and_belongs_to_many` relations.

+Documents are stored with a special attribute `__fixture_name` which is used to retrieve it and establish relations

+## Todo

+Remove `__fixture_name` from documents, map it in a hash instead to get the ID.

 ## License

 This project rocks and uses MIT-LICENSE.